mattnotmax/cyberchef-recipes/README.md

 ## Scenario 10 - Extract object from Squid cache proxy

 Don't manually carve out your Squid cache objects.
 Simply upload the file to CyberChef.
-This reciepe will search for the magic bytes 0x0D0A0D0A, extract everything after.
+This recipe will search for the magic bytes 0x0D0A0D0A, extract everything after.
 It then gzip decompresses the object for download.

 Source: 00000915 (output should be TrueCrypt_Setup_7.1a.exe with SHA256 e95eca399dfe95500c4de569efc4cc77b75e2b66a864d467df37733ec06a0ff2)